nihonmiah71/japanese-learners-optimized-multitextmarker-browseraddon/README.md

 3. Search for the word wrapped in symbols: **`@example@`**
 4. Replace it with just a single symbol: **`@`**
 5. Save the file and click **"Liste Importieren"** in the Chrome extension to update it.

+---

+## Installation & Usage

+Since this project is currently hosted on GitHub, you can install it as a developer extension on any Chromium-based browser (Google Chrome, Brave, Microsoft Edge, Vivaldi):

+### 1. Download the Extension

+* Clone this repository using Git, or download the source code as a ZIP file directly from GitHub and extract it into a local directory.

+### 2. Enable Developer Mode

+* Open your browser's extension management page by navigating to `chrome://extensions/`.
+* Toggle the **Developer mode** switch in the top-right corner.

+### 3. Load the Unpacked Folder

+* Click the **"Load unpacked"** button in the top-left corner.
+* Select the local folder containing the files of this repository.